Fred 2: Night of the Living Fred

 Fred 2: Night of the Living Fred (stylized FЯED 2 NIGHT OF THE LIVING FRED) is a 2011 American horror comedy film.
 The film is the sequel to the 2010 film Fred: The Movie, based on the adventures of Fred Figglehorn, a character created and played by Lucas Cruikshank for Cruikshank's YouTube channel.
 It is a Halloween-themed sequel, and it is the second film in the Fred trilogy.
 Jennette McCurdy, who played Bertha in the original Fred, did not return and is replaced by Daniella Monet.
 John Cena returns as Dad Figglehorn (Fred's imaginary father), and Jake Weary returns to play Kevin.
 Supah Ninjas star Carlos Knight co-stars as Kevin's friend and partner.
-Pixie Lott, who played Judy in the first film, did not return and her character was written out; it is revealed by Fred that they broke up.
+Pixie Lott, who played Judy in the first film, also did not return and her character was written out; it is revealed by Fred that they broke up.

 The film received mixed to negative reviews; it was, however, considered an improvement over the original.
 The Nickelodeon TV premiere drew 5.7 million viewers.

 Plot

-Fred goes into music class to find his favorite teacher, Mrs. Felson, has been replaced by a teacher named Mr. Devlin.
+Fred Figglehorn goes into music class to find his favorite teacher, Mrs. Felson, has been replaced by a teacher named Mr. Devlin.
 Walking home from school, Fred notices a strange girl named Talia following him.
 Fred believes he is being stalked, but she just walks the same way to school as him.
 Spying on Devlin that night, Fred sees him burying something, which he suspects is the body of Mrs. Felson.
 Kevin's mother invites Fred and his mother to a party for Mr. Devlin.
 At the party, Fred's mother falls in love with Mr. Devlin, and Fred is horrified to learn that Talia is actually Kevin's sister.

 The next day, Fred becomes skeptical of Devlin and reaches the conclusion that he is a vampire.
 Mr. Devlin takes Fred's mother on a date, so Fred enlists his friend Bertha to spy on them.
 At a restaurant, Fred and Bertha learn that Mr. Devlin doesn't like garlic on his fries, making them all the more suspicious.

 Fred is horrified at school the following day to discover Mr. Devlin running a blood drive at school.
 He's even more worried to discover Bertha taking personal music lessons from Devlin.
 Fred gathers items to use as weapons against Devlin, planning to defeat him at the school piano recital.
 Fred arms himself with various tools and goes on a shooting spree of garlic sauce at the recital, soaking everyone except Devlin.